 From Absorption to Action: How Bioavailability Impacts Your Wellness

-Regardless of whether you’re using hemp oil, kava gummies, or NMN capsules, bioavailability dictates how much of the active ingredient your body can use.
-In this article, I discuss the science behind bioavailability, why it’s a critical factor in supplementation, and how it differs from absorption.
+In this article, we discuss the science behind bioavailability, why it’s a critical factor in supplementation, and how it differs from absorption.

 What is Bioavailability?

-Bioavailability describes the percentage of an active substance that gets into your bloodstream and can be used by your body.
-For instance, if you take 50 mg of our hemp oil but only 10 mg reaches your bloodstream, the bioavailability is 20%.
+Bioavailability is the proportion of an active substance that gets into your bloodstream and can be used by your body.

 In a nutshell, bioavailability measures how much benefit you get from the dose of a substance you consume.